abemscac/pies-doc/docs/web-vue3/basic-syntax.md

 ## Defining a component

 There are multiple ways to define a component in Vue 3, `<script setup>` is just one of them.
-Make sure to checkout [Define a Component](./define-a-component) if you're curious how Options API and Composition API differ from each other in component implementation.
+Make sure to check out [Define a Component](./define-a-component) if you're curious how Options API and Composition API differ from each other in component implementation.